-Many people don’t realize that many inflatable boats can be equipped with an outboard motor.
+Many people don’t realize that many soft inflatable boats (SIBs) can be equipped with an outboard motor.
 But why would anybody want a motorized propulsion system, when you have oars?

 There are loads of practical and recreational reasons: